Millions of people seek consultation with plastic surgeons every year to improve facial appearance, including nose

 Some people may have a large tip of the nose, usually caused by excess growth of the lower lateral cartilages.
 Injury may also cause this to happen.
 During the procedure, an open rhinoplasty is done, and the upper portion of cartilage on the tip of the nose is removed.
 The remaining cartilage is then contoured to ensure a pleasing and proportionate appearance.
 Finally, the incisions are sutured together.

 A bulbous tip may also be the cause of an overly protruding nose tip.
-This problem requires the tip of the nose to be dropped so that it is proportioned to the rest of the nasal structure.
+This problem requires the nose’s tip to be dropped to be proportioned to the rest of the nasal structure.
 This correction is done by removing lower lateral cartilage from the tip of the nose.

-To correct excessively wide nasal bones, the nasal structure must first be broken.
+To correct extensive nasal bones, the doctor must first break the nasal structure.
 Surgically, this procedure is referred to as a nose osteotomy.
 During the nose surgery, specific tools are used to break the nasal bones and push them inward.
 This will decrease the width of the upper part of the nose.
 The nose’s bridge will be filed to an appropriate shape during the surgery to ensure a smooth appearance and contour.

 In the case of an extremely narrow nose, patients may find their nasal structure is too thin and weak.
-As a result, when they inhale the middle portion of the nasal structure collapses.
-During the nose surgery, cartilage can be taken either from the ear or the nasal septum and sutured together to widen and support the middle section of the thin nose.
+As a result, when they inhale, the middle portion of the nasal structure collapses.
+During the nose surgery, cartilage can be taken either from the ear or the nasal septum and sutured together to widen and support the thin nose’s middle section.
 This helps to prevent the nose from collapsing when inhaling.